ldbc/ldbc_snb_interactive_v1_driver/README.md

-	   -l,--load                        run the loading phase of the workload -oc,--operationcount <count>     number of operations to execute (default: 0) -P <file1:file2>                 load properties from file(s) - files will be loaded in the order provided -p <key=value>                   properties to be passed to DB and Workload - these will override properties loaded from files
+	   -l,--load                        run the loading phase of the workload -oc,--operationcount <count>     number of operations to execute (default: 0) -P <file1:file2>                 load properties from file(s) - files will be loaded in the order provided first files are highest priority; later values will not override earlier values -p <key=value>                   properties to be passed to DB and Workload - these will override properties loaded from files
 	   -rc,--recordcount <count>        number of records to create during load phase (default: 0)